pasqal-io/qadence/docs/tutorials/qml/config_qnn.md

 print(html_string(observable)) # markdown-exec: hide
 ```

 We have specified the observable Hamiltonian to be one with $Z$-detuning.
-The result is linearly scaled by 3.0 and shifted by -1.0.
-The shift can optionally also be a [VariationalParameter][qadence.parameters.VariationalParameter]
+The result is linearly scaled by 2.0 and shifted by -1.0.
+The shift or the scale can optionally also be a [VariationalParameter][qadence.parameters.VariationalParameter]

 One can also specify the observable as a list of observables, in which case the QNN will output a list of values.